prevanced/prevanced-manager/README.md

 ## Contributing

 We welcome contributions from the community.
 We use React Native for the app with Expo.

+We recomment using `bun` to manage the project.
+However, you can use `npm`, `pnpm` or `yarn` as well.

+### Setup

+1. Clone the repository
+2. Run `bun install` to install all the dependencies
+3. Connect an android device or start an emulator with ADB (USB Debugging) enabled
+4. Run `bun run android` to start the app.
+All changes will be reflected in real time.

+### Building

+1. Run `bun run build:android` to build the APK for android.
+2. Output APK will be in `android/app/build/outputs/apk/release/`

 ## License